-BTHM307 HSS Constitution of India 2-0-0 Audit MA
+HSSMA BTHM307 Constitution of India 2-0-0 Audit

-Teaching Scheme: Examination Scheme:

-Lecture: 2 hrs/week Internal Assessment:20 Marks

-Credits: - 2 Mid Term Test: 20 Marks

-End Semester Exam: Audit
+Internal Assessment:20 Marks Mid Term Test: 20 Marks End Semester Exam: Audit

 Course Objective:

 - To acquaint the students with legacies of constitutional development in India and help them tounderstand the most diversified legal document of India and philosophy behind it. - To make students aware of the theoretical and functional aspects of the Indian ParliamentarySystem. - To channelize students' thinking towards basic understanding of the legal concepts and itsimplications for engineers. - To acquaint students with latest intellectual property rights and innovation environment withrelated regulatory framework. - To make students learn about role of engineering in business organizations and egovernance.